Trepan-Debuggers/remake/docs/features.rst

 For Developers
 --------------

-If you are interested in learning about how GNU Make works, you might find it easier to start out working with this code because it has been simplified as a result of the removal of lesser-used OS's.
+If you are interested in learning about how GNU Make works, you might find it easier to start out working with this code because it has been simplified as a result of the removal of lesser-used OS's (from the standpoint of GNU Make use).

 In contrast to GNU Make, we don't even attempt to support: